ikhwankhalid/grid_bold/README.md

 Ikhwan Bin Khalid, Eric T. Reifenstein, Naomi Auer, Lukas Kunz, Richard Kempter. - Quantitative modeling of the emergence of macroscopic grid-like representations. bioRxiv 2022.12.20.521210; doi: https://doi.org/10.1101/2022.12.20.521210

+---
+#### How to use the scripts:

-.py files starting with "Produce" will compile the main or supplementary figures of the manuscript.
+##### 1. ".py" files starting with "Produce" will compile the main or supplementary figures of the manuscript.

-Some "Produce" .py files require subroutines to be run first.
+##### 2. Some "Produce" .py files require "Subroutine" scripts to be run first.
 These are:

 Produce_mainfigure_clusutering.py
 - Subroutine_mainfigure_clustering_panel_T.py